-When an if clause appears, the compiler will generate two copies of the construct, one copy to execute on the accelerator and one copy to execute on the encountering local thread.
-When the condition evaluates to nonzero in C or C++, or .true. in Fortran, the accelerator copy will be executed.
-When the condition in the if clause evaluates to zero in C or C++, or .false. in Fortran, the encountering local thread will execute the construct.
+- The if clause is optional.
+767 - When the condition in the if clause evaluates to nonzero in C or C++, or .true. in Fortran, the 768 - region will execute on the current device.
+When the condition in the if clause evaluates to zero in - C or C++, or .false. in Fortran, the local thread will execute the region.